plone/ploneorg.admin/services.rst

 http vs https
 ~~~~~~~~~~~~~

-There are two http server configs running on plone.org: one nginx instance for http and
+HTTP and HTTPS are both served by an nginx run by the buildout's supervisor,
-one for https.
-The https nginx is a FreeBSD port install and is configured and
+with configuration in /srv/plone.org/etc/nginx.

-controlled in the standard /usr/local/etc area.
-The http server config is
+HTTP first passes through varnish on port 80 which is a FreeBSD port install.
-deployed via a buildout configuration in /srv/plone.org.
+The load balancer, pound (port 5020), is also a FreeBSD install.

 .. figure:: plone.org.gv.png
    :width: 100 %
    :alt: Diagram of services powering plone.org and their interconnections

-   Diagram of services powering plone.org and their interconnections (validated on 11th of March, 2011)
+   Diagram of services powering plone.org and their interconnections (validated on 16th of March, 2012)

-   Varnish running on port 80 (http), nginx running on port 443 (https) and
+   Varnish running on port 80 (http) and pound running on port 5020 are
-   pound running on port 5020 are FreeBSD port installs.
+   FreeBSD port installs.

 Development
 ~~~~~~~~~~~